samrocketman/blog/_posts/2020-10-18-github-migrate-master-to-main-branch.md

 I created [cloneable][cloneable] for backing up my GitHub.
 I'm going to use it in order to clone all projects.

-I created a personal access token with `repo` scope and cloned all projects.
+I created a [personal access token][github-token] with `repo` scope and cloned all projects.
 I downloaded and setup cloneable.

 ```bash
 export GITHUB_TOKEN="repo scoped GitHub personal access token"